karmaniverous/entity-manager/.stan/system/stan.todo.md

   (PresentIndexTokenSet/FallbackIndexTokenSet) and `keyof` (no redundant unions).

 - Lint/TS: replaced `{}` conditionals with key-remapping to `never` in PresentIndexTokenSet, ensuring `keyof` stays string-only and avoids overlaps.

+- Docs/API: exported PresentIndexTokenSet and FallbackIndexTokenSet from PageKey.